Spiritual, Moral, Social, Cultural Education

 • Adults in our community always report that the pupils’ behaviour and manners outside of school is excellent.

-• Pupils mix well with other schools in sports events and on trips such as The Big Sing.
+• Pupils mix well with other schools in sports events and on curriculum visits.

 • Through the School Council and House Captains, all the pupils gain an understanding of how democracy works.
 For example, the children planned and held a ‘mock’ election to coincide with the General Election.